Humphreyhaj/humphreyhaj.project.AI/README.md

 ## How is it used?

-Describe the process of using the solution.
-In what kind situations is the solution needed (environment, time, etc.)?
-Who are the users, what kinds of needs should be taken into account?

 This electric wheelchair sytem will be used by people from all terrains cause it's well adapted to all areas.
 It can be charged with sunlight due to its ability to use solar this has helped even the unpriviledged get to use the eletric and solar wheelchair.
 This solution is better for all environments since that all areas have an access to sunlight even though they might not have electricty.

 Images will make your README look nice!